Bucknalla/sigfox-hidnseek-tutorial/README.md

 <p align="center"><img src ="https://raw.githubusercontent.com/Bucknalla/Sigfox-Hidnseek-Tutorial/master/Resources/images/HidnSeek_Board.png" width="450"></p>

 Once the device has entered DFU mode, a red LED will flash rapidly for approximately 30 seconds.
 During this period of time, a new sketch may be uploaded to the device.
 If you miss this window, you will have to repeat the process.

+## Installing the Required Libraries

+In order to utilise the HidnSeek's various sensors, you will need to install the associated libraries.
+If you head to the following [link](https://github.com/Bucknalla/Sigfox-Hidnseek-Tutorial/blob/master/Examples/GPSExample/GPSTransmit.ino) you will find the libraries already zipped for you.
+Download the 5 different zipped folders and navigate to the Arduino library manager (**Sketch** -> **Include Library** -> **Add .ZIP Library**).
+Navigate to the location where you downloaded the files to and choose the .zip file for each library.
+You will have to repeat this for each library.
+You should see the following files -

+* **HidnSeek.zip**
+* **MMA8653.zip**
+* **Barometer.zip**
+* **LowPower.zip**
+* **TinyGPS.zip**

+*Note - You may need to re-zip the files if using OSX or another OS that automatically up-zips files for you*

 ## Detecting Movement and Transmitting Alert over SIGFOX